COVID-19 Information for Georgia

 - Are U.S. citizens permitted to enter?
 Yes, with additional documentation

-- Vaccinated individuals: Foreign citizens arriving by air may be unconditionally admitted to Georgia if they present a COVID-19 vaccine certificate confirming receipt of two full doses of the vaccine (or one dose in the case of the Johnson & Johnson vaccine).
+- Vaccinated travelers: Foreign citizens arriving by air may be unconditionally admitted to Georgia if they present a COVID-19 vaccine certificate confirming receipt of two full doses of the vaccine (or one dose in the case of the Johnson & Johnson vaccine).

 - Unvaccinated travelers: The requirement to self-isolate is terminated for unvaccinated visitors who are citizens or residents of the United States (and several other listed countries) and meet the following requirements:

 - Arrival in or transit through Georgia by air.
-(Existing restrictions for arrival by land or sea remain in force, but are currently being reviewed.)
 Travel must be directly from a listed country, including transit through third countries.

 - Present a negative PCR test result conducted 72 hours or less before arrival in Georgia.